Jacky720/DELTARUNE_STEAM/README.md

 # DELTARUNE_STEAM
- Deltarune Chapter 1 and 2 files on Steam
+ Deltarune Chapter 1 and 2 demo files on Steam